 Power Pup (or Triple Dog): Downloader's are a touchy subject.
 If your comfortable running one you have to make sure that your know what parameters each setting is affecting.
 On the Bully-Dog products there is no additional rail pressure added on the Tow setting.
 This allows you to stack a pressure box with them safely in the Tow setting only.
-On the higher setting they do add additional pressure and I wouldn't recommend adding a pressure box at all.
+On the higher setting they do add a tiny amount of additional pressure so I wouldn't recommend adding a pressure box at all.
 High pressures and the cumulative affect of stacking two boxes that affect the same parameters is a recipe for disaster long term.

 Injectors: Smaller is better.
 With the 3rd generation trucks rail pressure is everything.
 A smaller injector will help the fuel rail maintain pressure and atomize the fuel charge better.
 If you want to run larger injectors plan on having to turn the boxes down even further for the same achieved horsepower.